olets/front-end-progress/README.md

 - and "Getting There" is templates where either mobile or desktop but not both are finished.

 All unfinished templates will be followed by their components, labelled with the component's desktop and mobile statuses.

+## License

+Released under the [MIT License](https://opensource.org/licenses/MIT), see the LICENSE file for more information.